 This week stands at the center of our common life as Christians.
 These days of entering into the drama of the cross are a way to allow God's word to reawaken us to the power and significance of the Passion story.
-All services will be live streamed on our YouTube channel here except for the Easter Vigil which only has an in-person option at the Lutheran Church of the Good Shepherd.
+All services will be live-streamed on our YouTube channel here.

-Confession and Absolution will be the center of the service with our Gospel reading focusing on the new commandment by Jesus that we should love one another as he loved us.
-On this night Jesus washed his disciples’ feet and gave his disciples a new command, “that you love one another, even as I have loved you.”
-Following Jesus, we will offer foot washing for those who wish to participate.
-And on this “night in which he was betrayed” when Jesus celebrated the Last Supper with his disciples, we also will “do this for the remembrance of him.”
-The service will end with the reading of a penitential psalm, Psalm 51, as the altar is stripped in preparation for Good Friday and Easter.
+Holy Thursday is also called Maundy Thursday from the Latin word “mandatum” (which means “command”) because on this night Jesus gave his disciples a new command, “that you love one another, even as I have loved you.”
+On this “night in which he was betrayed” when Jesus celebrated the Last Supper with his disciples, we also will “do this for the remembrance of him.”
+The service will include (optional) food washing and will end with the reading of a penitential psalm, Psalm 51, as the altar is stripped in preparation for Good Friday and Easter.

 Service of Tennebrae

 TENNEBRAE is a Latin word meaning "shadows" or "darkness."
 The dramatic feature of this service is the gradual extinguishing of all the lights except the Christ candle.
 This candle is removed at the end of the service, symbolizing the apparent victory of the powers of darkness when our Lord dies on the cross.
 A loud noise is made, suggesting the earthquake of the Passion narrative.
 Restoring the Christ candle to its place foreshadows the Resurrection.

 Easter Sunday April 9 at 9:30 am